NicoBaj/DED-Ecological-Modelling-code/CODE/README.md

 - `sim_functions.R` stores functions required during one simulation.
 - `functions_IC.R` stores functions to set initial conditions.
 - `set_various.R` sets the environment to run simulations.
-- `sim.R` is the code that runs
+- `sim.R` is the simulation code.
--`run_sim.R` launches one simulation.
+- `run_sim.R` launches one simulation.
 Once the pre-processing done, it selects the neighbourhood, the main parameter values and initial conditions.
 Then, it sources the functions required for the simulation.

 ### New simulation vs simulation from the article
 - To launch a simulation that uses the same dataset than the article (tree inventory is dated of the 28th January 2020), run the script `run_sim.R` and set the gate `SIMULATIONS_ARTICLE` to `TRUE`.
 Then choose the neighbourhood, the type of initial conditions and the values of the main parameters.